lzace817/bs/README.md

-# the wonderfull stability of intel syntax on gnu assembler
+# bs examples

+## bs.asm

-it interprets a constant in a different way depending on the relative position of the constant definition.
+It interprets a constant in a different way depending on the relative position to the constant definition.

-## quick start
+### quick start
 ``` bash
 as -msyntax=intel -mnaked-reg bs.asm -o bs.o && objdump -d bs.o
 ```